Kermitofx/Unalix/README.md

 - Unalix will not be able to send the results in a txt file if the final file size exceeds 50 MB
    - This is another limitation of the Telegram API.
 See the [sendDocument](https://core.telegram.org/bots/api#senddocument) method for more info.
-   - If the size limit is exceeded, the file size will be shortened to 52428800 bytes (50 MB).
+   - If the size limit is exceeded, the file size will be shortened to 50000000 bytes (47 MB, in binary).
 This will cause some results to be lost.

 ### Getting direct links from URL shorteners

 - Unalix only follows the URLs/paths provided by the ["location" header](http://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Location)
    - It means that Unalix cannot obtain direct links from URL shorteners that require user interaction (example: clicking a button or resolving CAPTCHA) to redirect or that uses JavaScript code to redirect.

-- Blocked requests
+- Requests may get blocked
    - To ensure greater privacy, all Unalix network traffic goes through the Tor network.
 As a result, sites that uses [Cloudflare](http://cloudflare.com) or other protection services may eventually block the acess of Unalix to the server, which prevents the bot from obtaining the direct link from the shortened URL

 ## For developers